 - Modular setup

-- Aviation-focused features
+- Aviation-specific features

 - Padded headset compartment